neutron-org/neutron/x/state-verifier/README.md

 ### VerifyStateValues query
 The main query of the module that accepts slice of `[]StorageValue` structures and `blockHeight` against which those `StorageValues` are verified.
-The module verifies the values and returns an error if values cannot be verified `{valid: true}` structure if values are valid.
+The module verifies the values and returns an error if values cannot be verified.
+The query returns `{valid: true}` structure if values are valid.